-- (1) A person ("A") who commits an act of sexual violation with a child ("B") who is 12 years of age or older but under the age of 16 years is, despite the consent of B to the commission of such an act, guilty of the offence of having committed an act of consensual sexual violation with a child unless A, at the time of the alleged commission of such an act, was- - (a) 12 years of age or older but under the age of 16 years; or - (b) either 16 or 17 years of age and the age difference between A and B was not more than two years. - (2) (a) The institution of a prosecution for an offence referred to in subsection (1) must be authorised to writing by the relevant Director of Public Prosecutions if A was either 16 of 17 years of age at the time of the alleged commission of the offence and the age difference between A and B was more than two years. - (b) The Director of Public Prosecutions concerned may delegate his or her power to decide whether a prosecution in terms of this section should be instituted or not.
+- (1) A person ("A") who commits an act of sexual violation with a child ("B") who is 12 years of age or older but under the age of 16 years is, despite the consent of B to the commission of such an act, guilty of the offence of having committed an act of consensual sexual violation with a child unless A, at the time of the alleged commission of such an act, was- - (a) 12 years of age or older but under the age of 16 years; or

+- (b) either 16 or 17 years of age and the age difference between A and B was not more than two years. - (2) (a) The institution of a prosecution for an offence referred to in subsection (1) must be authorised to writing by the relevant Director of Public Prosecutions if A was either 16 of 17 years of age at the time of the alleged commission of the offence and the age difference between A and B was more than two years. - (b) The Director of Public Prosecutions concerned may delegate his or her power to decide whether a prosecution in terms of this section should be instituted or not.

-Part 2 - Sexual exploitation and sexual grooming of children, exposure or display of or causing exposure or display of child pornography or pornography to children and using children for pornographic purposes or benefiting from child pornography is, in addition to any other offence which he or she may be convicted of, guilty of the offence of sexual exploitation of a child.
+Part 2 - Sexual exploitation and sexual grooming of children, exposure or display of or causing exposure or display of child pornography or pornography to children, offences relating to child pornography and using children for pornographic purposes or benefiting from child pornography